CSCfi/csc-user-guide/docs/support/tutorials/env-guide/linux-bash-scripts.md

     [kkayttaj@taito ~]$ echo "$a divided by $b results $d and reminder $e" 5 divided by 3 results 1 and reminder 2

-Bash can also use one dimensional array variables, <span lang="en-US">i.e.</span> variables that contain list of items.
+Bash can also use one dimensional array variables, i.e. variables that contain list of items.
 A specified array item can be recalled by using an index number in brackets with the array variable name *(${variable\[index\]}*).
 For example we can define a simple three element array with command: